No red carpet? French unrest impacts King Charles III's trip

 “We ask our administration to inform the services concerned that we will not provide furnishings, red carpets or flags,” a CGT statement read.

-The Elysee Palace, the French president's official residence, said that instead non-striking workers would set up the necessary accouterments for the trip.
+The Elysee Palace, the French president's official residence, said that nonstriking workers would set up the necessary accouterments for the trip instead.

-Months in the making, Charles' March 26-29 posh itinerary with Queen Consort Camilla includes a visit to the Musee d’Orsay, a wreath-laying ceremony at the Arc de Triomphe and a lavish dinner at the former royal residence, the Versailles Palace.
+Months in the making, Charles' posh itinerary with Queen Consort Camilla for the March 26-29 trip includes a visit to the Musee d’Orsay, a wreath-laying ceremony at the Arc de Triomphe and a lavish dinner at the former royal residence, the Versailles Palace.

 “They’re planning on going to Versailles.
 It does not look good.
-This seems very 1789,” author Clarke said.
-The lavish Versailles, once the dazzling center of royal Europe and a focal point of the French Revolution, is an enduring symbol of social inequalities and excess.
+This seems very 1789,” Clarke said.
+The opulent Versailles, once the dazzling center of royal Europe and a focal point of the French Revolution, is an enduring symbol of social inequalities and excess.

-Macron is facing a public backlash for pushing through a bill raising the retirement age to 64 without a parliamentary vote.
-Some opponents accuse the president of being out-of-touch, and Charles has not been spared from similar criticism as protests continued this week.
+Macron is facing a backlash for pushing through a bill raising the retirement age without a parliamentary vote.
+Some opponents accuse the president of being out of touch, and Charles hasn't been spared from similar criticism as protests continued this week.

 “Unbelievable!
 We are going to have Emmanuel Macron, the Republican monarch, welcoming King Charles III in Versailles... while the people in the street are demonstrating,” Sandrine Rousseau, a lawmaker from France's Green Party, told French channel BFM TV.
 “Of course” the king should cancel his visit, she added.